A Place Where Your Child will be Truly Known

 In this uncertain time, we know one thing that will never change: parents want their children in a warm and nurturing environment where their child is truly known.

 One of the underlying values of Waldorf Education is that our humanity is built on and dependent upon relationships.
-Although we miss our students terribly during this time, Waldorf schools are uniquely positioned to continue to provide sustained connection and learning even while we must be separated physically.
+Waldorf schools are uniquely positioned to continue to provide sustained connection and learning even during times when we must be separated physically.
 We can accomplish this with a judicial amount of technology and a great deal of flexibility, creativity, and caring.

 Strengths of the Waldorf Pedagogy for Our Time

 Project-based learning is a tenant of Waldorf Education.
-Teachers are employing this approach to a greater degree while our students are learning from home.
+Teachers will employ this approach to a greater degree during times when our students are learning from home.
 Cornerstones of the Waldorf approach include: teaching through the arts; working from experience to concept; use of rhythm and repetition; teaching from the whole to parts.
 Teachers are creating lessons to meet and support student engagement when learning both on and off campus.

 Multi-year relationships.
 Our teachers develop multi-year relationships with our students and their parents.
 In our mixed-aged kindergartens, a student might work with the same teacher for up four years.
 In the grade school, the class teacher generally stays with a class from 1st through 8th grade.
 For the teacher, this means time to really get to know the children and help their gifts unfold.
 For the students, this relationship offers stability and guidance.
 For learning, this means if we are separated by a prolonged period out of the classroom, the teacher has the autonomy to review academic subjects that my need to be re-enforced after a period of being out of the classroom.
 Waldorf pedagogy is integrated: the arc of learning is considered in addition to specific academic skills.
 Since the teacher stays with their class, this arc can continue seamlessly.

 Small class size.
 Our smaller class size lends itself to more personal attention from teachers, not only when classes meet in person, but even more so when teachers are meeting the needs of their students from afar.